 Virtus Post Nummos – virtue after money

-I also consider this also to be a reminder that we can often spend our lives in the future without really considering how we can change the present.
+This is also a reminder that we often spend our lives in the future without considering how to change the present.
 Particularly considering most of the benefits of early retirement are free.
 The ancient Greeks (in particular the Stoics) considered the cultivation of virtue (the core virtues being wisdom, morality, courage, and moderation) to be the highest good and the only thing really worth pursuing.

 However, I think we can all be guilty of forgoing the present for the promise of a better tomorrow.
-Perhaps we need to start thinking of money less as a resource but more of a tool to do good, and for this there is no time like the present.
+Perhaps we need to start thinking of money less as a resource but more of a tool to do good.
+For this there is no time like the present.